MarikenvdVelden/willingness-to-accept-compromises/src/data-processing/data_preparations.md

 We recode the missing values of `trust`, `willingness to accept compromise`, `left-right self-placement`, and `education` variables to the mean value of the respective variables.
-For the categorical variable `party id`, we use the median value.
+For the categorical variables `party id` and `government performance`, we use the median value.

 ``` r
 fr <- fr %>%